 Type: DSLR | Sensor: APS-C | Megapixels: 24.2MP | Lens mount: Nikon F | Screen type: 3.2in vari-angle touchscreen, 1,037,000 dots | Viewfinder: Optical | Continuous shooting speed: 5fps | Max video resolution: 1080p | User level: Beginner/enthusiast

 The Nikon D5600 looks and feels bulky compared with other cameras here, despite having a reputation as a relatively small and travel-friendly DSLR.
-We tested it with the AF-S DX Nikkor 18-55mm f/3.5-5.6G VR kit lens, which has a space-saving retractable design though much larger than a pancake zoom.
+We tested it with the AF-P DX Nikkor 18-55mm f/3.5-5.6G VR kit lens, which has a space-saving retractable design though much larger than a pancake zoom.
+Nikon’s AF-P lenses also make live view autofocus noticeable faster.
 The D5600 benefits from a fully articulated touchscreen and Wi-Fi, NFC and Bluetooth.
 The 24.2MP APS-C sensor, EXPEED 4 processor and 39-point phase-detection autofocus system deliver good performance, and while contrast-detection autofocus for Live View and movie capture is fairly slow but not too shabby for a DSLR.
 Image quality is very pleasing, with punchy colour, impressive dynamic range and good retention of detail.
+If you’re getting this for travel, take a look at Nikon’s compact and lightweight 10-20mm f4.5-5.6 G AF-P DX VR ultra-wideangle lens.

 6. Canon EOS Rebel SL2 / 200D